Home Warranty Payout Limits: How Much Will They Actually Pay?

 Can I get a home warranty with no coverage cap?

-Yes — some providers offer unlimited coverage on specific systems.
-First American Home Warranty offers unlimited payouts on HVAC, electrical, and plumbing repairs.
-Old Republic Home Protection similarly has no cap on electrical repairs.
+Yes, some providers offer unlimited coverage on specific systems.
+As of 2026, American Home Shield offers unlimited plumbing and electrical coverage across all three ShieldSilver, ShieldGold, and ShieldPlatinum plans.
+AFC Home Warranty's Diamond plan offers unlimited HVAC coverage but caps plumbing and electrical at $500.
 However, "unlimited" only applies to approved claims, and exclusions for pre-existing conditions, improper maintenance, or code compliance costs can still limit what you actually receive.

 What if my repair cost exceeds my home warranty limit?

-When repair or replacement costs exceed your per-item cap, your warranty pays up to the cap and you cover the difference out of pocket — plus the service call fee.
+When repair or replacement costs exceed your per-item cap, your warranty pays up to the cap and you cover the difference out of pocket, plus the service call fee (about $108 on average in 2026).
 Some providers will offer you a cash settlement instead of a managed repair, which can sometimes be negotiated.
-Reviewing your home warranty reimbursement options ahead of time can help you understand your rights when costs run over.
+Reviewing your reimbursement options ahead of time can help you understand your rights when costs run over.

 Does home warranty coverage account for depreciation?

-Unlike home insurance policies that use actual cash value (ACV) — which subtracts depreciation — home warranties generally do not reduce payouts based on the age of an item.
+Unlike home insurance policies that use actual cash value (ACV) and subtract depreciation, home warranties generally do not reduce payouts based on the age of an item.
 The warranty pays up to the cap for an approved repair or replacement, regardless of how old the system is.
-That said, the cap itself may be set lower for older systems on some plans, which produces a similar financial outcome without technically applying depreciation.
+That said, the cap itself may be set lower for older systems on some plans, and how providers decide between repair vs. replacement often factors in age, which produces a similar financial outcome without technically applying depreciation.

 Compare Home Warranty Options in Ohio